Samwel24/seeker/README.md

 To install the Seeker

-first download via composer by running the command `composer require dreamaker\seeker` if you do not have composer you could just clone this repo
+first download via composer by running the command `composer require dreamaker\seek` if you do not have composer you could just clone this repo

 after download